jerzydziewierz/mict/README.md

 It does a bit more than basic `dict`, but does not attempt to supersede pandas, numpy, xarray nor other advanced data storage tools

+## WARNINGS

+This is a **research and exploration** time helper.
+NOT INTENDED FOR PRODUCTION CODE.
+Contains some quirks and promotes poor practices that will generally lower the quality of your production-time code.
+You have been advised.

 [TOC]